Uniform and Equipment

 If you have any questions regarding the purchasing of our uniform, please do not hesitate to contact Academy School Uniforms on 0115 9652869 and their customer service team will be happy to help you.

-We have also decided to introduce standardised school trousers with the Nottingham Free School logo which will be the only trousers permitted to be worn in school from September for all year 7s and to be phased in for existing students in years 8 - 11, whereby we expect all students to be wearing the school regulation trousers by 6 January 2020, upon return from the Christmas holidays.
+The only trousers now permitted to be worn in school are the standardised school trousers with the Nottingham Free School logo.
 This is due to the increasing inconsistency in trousers worn to school which do not meet our uniform policy.
 Trousers can be purchased from Academy School Uniforms, as above.

 The school uniform and dress code